 Generally, grants are recognized as revenues when earned.
 Grants that operate on a reimbursement basis are recognized on the accrual basis as revenues only to the extent of disbursements and commitments that are allowable for reimbursement.
-Revenues from contributions, donations, and other sources are recognized as unrestricted or temporarily restricted revenues when received or unconditionally promised by a third party.
+Revenues from contributions, donations, and other sources are recognized as unrestricted revenues when received or unconditionally promised by a third party.
 Revenues from special events are generally recognized when the events are held.
 Interest income is recognized when earned based on the passage of time.
 Program income and other income are recognized the earlier of when received or when billed.
-Conditional promises to give cash or other assets are not recognized until the conditions on which they depend are substantially met.
+Conditional promises to give cash or other assets are recognized once the barriers to entitlement are overcome.